-If the governing body provides extended school facilities or before or after school activities directly under the supervision or management of school staff, the College's arrangements for safeguarding as written in this policy shall apply.
+If the governing body and Anglian Learning Trust provides extended school facilities or before or after school activities directly under the supervision or management of school staff, the College's arrangements for safeguarding as written in this policy shall apply.
+Reference will be made to the DfE guidance 'Keeping Children Safe in out-of-school settings'.